arialdomartini/arialdomartini.github.io/_posts/emacs/2024-05-08-emacs-fsharp.md

 As a client, Eglot is server agnostic, but you will need a specific package for glueing it with `fsharp-mode`.
-The integration is provided by `eglot-fsharp`, a separate package.
+The integration is provided by [eglot-fsharp][eglot-fsharp-melpa], a separate package.
 We will see this in the next step.

-As you have imagined, LSP is based on a client-server architecture.
+As you have imagined, LSP is based on the client-server architecture.
 Therefore, an LSP client needs a corresponding running server.
 As a matter of fact, a server covers one single language, so you will need an LSP server for F#, one for Haskell and so on.
 The LSP server for F# is called [FsAutoComplete][fsautocomplete], which is part of the [Ionide][ionide] tool family.

 You can install it via `dotnet tool` or let `eglot-fsharp` do this for you.
 I will cover both approaches.

-2. Install `fsharp-mode`
+## 2. Install fsharp-mode
 ```emacs-lisp
 (use-package fsharp-mode
   :defer t